I was brought in as the sole UX/UI Designer to reimagine ElevateIP’s portal from the ground up.

 - Inconsistent error states

-Applicants frequently emailed or called in frustration, while admins across three delivery teams were overhwlemed by help requests and manual fixes.
+Internal staff across 3 delivery teams were overhwlemed by help requests and manual fixes.
 As one admin put it:

 "We shouldn't need an FAQ to explain how to edit or submit the intake form."